Prospective Music Student

 In addition to the general requirements for admission to the College, the incoming student must do the following:

-- Complete an audition in person in her major medium.
-See Audition Information.
+1. Complete an audition in person or by videotape recording in her major medium.
+Auditions will be evaluated by department faculty members.
+See Audition Information below.

-- For transfer students, all credits in music from another institution are subject to evaluation by the department of music and must be validated upon entrance by examination and audition.
+2. Take a theory assessment test.
+Students with little or no prior music training should plan to take Fundamentals of Music (MUS 100) before taking MUS 113A.
+For transfer students, all credits in music from another institution are subject to evaluation by the Department of Music and must be validated upon entrance by examination and audition.
 Transfer students may have to spend longer than the customary four years to complete the music requirements for the baccalaureate degree at Spelman College.

 A music major who wishes to acquire certification for teaching must (1) satisfy the College requirements for the core, (2) satisfy the requirements for a major in music, including passing a piano proficiency examination, and (3) complete one of the professional education sequences, including laboratory experience and student teaching in the public schools.